 Earlier this week I experimented, once again, with using temporary hash tables to speed up intermediate processing.
-Temp tables can be very useful for creating “optimizer fences” that serve to simplify queries to the point where the optimizer will consistently (more or less) come up with a good plan if not a great one.
-Temp heaps seem well suited to this purpose, when used simply as low-overhead FIFO structures.
+Temp tables can be very useful for creating “optimizer fences” that serve to simplify queries to the point where the optimizer will consistently (more or less) come up with a good plan if … Continue reading →

 Deployment fail at MacKiev/Ancestry.com

+Update: It shipped!
+It shipped!!
+Less than four months late!
+That’s not too bad in this industry.
 There is an ongoing deployment-gone-wrong story involving SQL Server and about which I have heard nary a word on the SQL Server blogs.
-While it looks a lot like a classic, doomed-to-failure approach to deployment, surely there are lessons to be learned somewhere.
+While it looks a lot like a classic, doomed-to-failure approach … Continue reading →

 ‘Proximity’ Genealogical Database Project Update